mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-making-remote-work-work.md

 ## A remote culture

 Adopting a remote working model does not necessarily have to mean for everyone to go remote immediately.
-It can be of course be adopted fully and for everyone but also partially or incrementally as an option only while still keeping the office for everyone who likes to continue working from it.
+It can of course be adopted completely and for everyone but also partially or incrementally as an option only while still keeping the office for everyone who likes to continue working from it.
 However, it is an all–or–nothing kind of change in terms of working culture regardless of how many team members will actually be working remotely.
 Remote work requires fundamentally different practices when it comes to collaboration and management and a lot of attention to aspects that are less relevant when the entire team works from the same location.